Paolo1151/DataScienceJobAnalysis/content/background.md

 With this, this project aims to answer the following questions:

-* How does the Salary amongst Data Science Jobs vary according to different Parameters?
+* How does the Salary amongst Data Science Jobs change throughout the years?
 * Where do Data Scientists go to work coming from a country of origin?

 The purpose of this study is to be able to:

-* Understand the trends in the Data Science Market in terms of different parameters
+* Understand the trends in the Data Science Salaries in terms of different parameters
 * Understand Data Scientist Migration Patterns
 ----